Astrochemistry Double Major / Degree

-Astrochemistry Laboratory (ASTR/CHEM 451): An active, hands-on introduction to observational astrochemistry, laboratory astrochemistry, and theoretical astrochemistry.
+Astrochemistry Laboratory (ASTR/CHEM 451) (NOT CURRENTLY TAUGHT): An active, hands-on introduction to observational astrochemistry, laboratory astrochemistry, and theoretical astrochemistry.
 Activities will include astronomical observations of interstellar molecules at the Observatory, spectroscopy of molecules in the laboratory, quantum chemical calculations and simulations of molecular spectra, and modeling of interstellar chemistry.
 Prerequisite: CHEM/ASTR 450.
 Expected to be offered in the Spring semester of odd-numbered years.

 A wide variety of courses indirectly related to astrochemistry are offered by the Astronomy and Chemistry departments.
 More information on course offering can be found here.

 Research Groups In Astrochemistry